UKgrad95/Battles/README.md

         - Leaflet Version: JS, HTML, CSS will all be used as per previous lessons.  not sure yet if I will create separate js and css files from the html index or not yet.
         - D3 Version: Will be used.
 Appropriate projection and colors will be experimented with.
         - Hosting platform will be GitHub and eventually incorporated into my portfolio at https://ukgrad95.github.io/

+        Static Version:
+        - ArcGIS will be used to create a static map and potentially enter it in the Esri Conference Map Gallery.